leandrosilva/wigo/doc/API.md

 Wigo API is a REST-like web API with JSON payload, which means that every single request/response is based on HTTP verbs and JSON data.

-Wigo aims to be used to keep track of state machines, allowing monitoring and actions over metrics.
-This means you can define thresholds for each state of a state machine and then trigger actions based on them, like notify Nagios, post to a web service, and so on.
+Wigo aims to be used to keep track of state machines, allowing to build monitoring dashboards and also taking action over metrics.
+This means one can define thresholds for each state of a given state machine and then trigger actions based on them, like notify Nagios, post to a web service, or something like so.

-Some use cases might be:
+Some use cases that might come in mind are:

-* Product provisioning systems
 * Ordering systems
 * Anti-Fraud systems
+* Product provisioning systems

 ### An Imaginary Product Provisioning System